wxsd-sales/early-one-button-to-push/README.md

         - `http://localhost/auth/azure/callback`
     - Take note of your [Azure Tenant ID](https://docs.microsoft.com/en-us/azure/active-directory/fundamentals/active-directory-how-to-find-tenant), Application ID and, Client Secret.
 Assign these values to the `AZURE_TENANT_ID`, `AZURE_CLIENT_ID`, and `AZURE_CLIENT_SECRET` environment variables within the `.env` file respectively.

-4. Review and follow the [Creating a Webex Bot](https://developer.webex.com/docs/bots#creating-a-webex-bot) guide to create a Webex Bot
+4. Review and follow the [Creating a Webex Bot](https://developer.webex.com/docs/bots#creating-a-webex-bot) guide to create a Webex Bot.
     - Take note of your Bot ID and Bot access token.
 Assign these values to the `WEBEX_BOT_ID` and `WEBEX_BOT_TOKEN` environment variables within the `.env` file respectively.
     - You will also need to add this bot to all shared device that you wish to use.
 To do this, sign in to Webex Control Hub (admin.webex.com) > Workspaces > Your Workspace Name > Edit API Access > Search for your bot and grant 'Full Access'.